Dee261/Lab3-OOP/readme.md

 Compile this class before continuing as you cannot implement the child classes without this one being compiled.
 Fix any syntax errors.

-Implement a CollegeBasketballPlayer to extend BasketballPlayer.
+Implement a Assignment.CollegeBasketballPlayer to extend Assignment.BasketballPlayer.
 It will have two instance data eligibilityRemaining (int) and role (String).
 Note: these can be protected or private as we do not plan to extend this class.
 Have 3 different constructors, a 0 param constructor, a 3 param constructor (name, position, team) and a constructor that receives all params.
 Use super(); for the 0 param constructor, super(…); for the other two constructors, passing the appropriate parameters.
 Assign eligibilityRemaining and role to either 4 and “bench” for the 0 and 3 parameter constructors or the proper params for the third constructor.
 Add accessors for these two instance data a new toString method which return super.toString() + “\t” + “…” where … is at least the role of this player (and the eligibilityRemaining if desired).
 Finally, add a method called draftable which returns a boolean based on the following logic:

 - A player is draftable if he/she is a “starter” (role) whose value (as obtained by super.getValue()) > 4 or is a “bench” player (role) whose value >= 8.

 Compile this class and fix any errors.
-Implement ProBasketballPlayer by extending BasketballPlayer.
+Implement Assignment.ProBasketballPlayer by extending Assignment.BasketballPlayer.
 Add 2 new instance data: yearsInLeague (int) and role (String).
-Add 3 constructors similar to what you had for CollegeBasketballPlayer.
+Add 3 constructors similar to what you had for Assignment.CollegeBasketballPlayer.
 For the first two constructors, yearsInLeague should be initialized to 0 and role to “bench”.
-Add accessors for the two new instance data and a toString which will add to BasketballPlayer’s toString both yearsInLeague and role.
+Add accessors for the two new instance data and a toString which will add to Assignment.BasketballPlayer’s toString both yearsInLeague and role.
 Finally, implement a method called newContractValue which returns an int value based on the logic in the following table.

 | Value (using get Value()) | Years in League | Role    | Return value |
 |---------------------------|-----------------|---------|--------------|